 In addition, the Manager should be comfortable interacting with local and national media to provide ASA’s perspective on newsworthy medical cannabis developments.
-The Manager of Government Affairs will interact closely with the Regulatory Affairs Coordinator to develop compelling advocacy materials and campaigns.
+The Manager of Government Affairs will also help coordinate and develop compelling advocacy materials and campaigns.

 Candidates must have strong interpersonal and communication skills with the ability to build internal and external relationships.
 Capitol Hill or state legislative affairs experience is required.
 A law degree or other advanced public policy degree is strongly preferred.

-Experience with medical cannabis issues or medical cannabis laws and regulations is strongly preferred.
+Experience with medical cannabis issues and medical cannabis laws and regulations is strongly preferred.
 Non-profit experience is also preferred.

 - Track state legislation related to medical cannabis and compile annual report (“State of the States Report”) of legislation that was passed that benefits or negatively impacts ASA’s members